yassminty/Assets/README.md

 E/LMB = Interact

 Limitations:
-- controls might still be a little wonky
+- end screen might not pop out
 - the door might be slightly harder to open as it is abit heavy